Bugatti Type 57: 1936 Bugatti Type 57S Atlantic Coupé Chassis No. 57473

 Succeeding No. 57453, this second black Atlantic was finished on 13 December 1936 and was delivered to Parisian businessman, Jacques Holtzschuch.
 A few months later, while driving along the French Riviera, he and his wife, Yvonne, entered the "Juan-Les-Pins Concours d'Elegance" event where the vehicle received the "Grand Prix d'Honneur" award.
 Subsequently, between 1939 and 1941, the car received significant styling changes, so No. 57473 differs from the other Atlantics.
 The author of this coachwork is believed to be Italian designer Giuseppe Figoni.

 Eventually, Holtzschuch and his wife were captured and killed by Nazis by the end of World War II and the car was purchased alongside their Monaco mansion by Cannes businessman and mechanic Robert Verkerke in 1949.
 This owner entered the car in the "3rd International Speed Circuit for touring cars series" race in Nice, but failed to finish.
 Over the next couple of years, No. 57473 had more than three additional owners.
-In 1952, it was sold to Bugatti enthusiast René Chatard which commissioned to have it painted pale blue.
+In 1952, it was sold to Bugatti enthusiast René Chatard who commissioned to have it painted pale blue.

 On 22 August 1955, Chatard and Janine Vacheron, a female companion, were driving the car near Gien, France, when they were hit by a train.
 Neither survived the crash and the vehicle was sold to a scrap trader in Gien.
 The remains of the car were purchased in 1963 by a French collector who began a full reconstruction which culminated in 1977.
 As a result of the severe deterioration, most of the original components were replaced with new ones, therefore the value of the car decreased substantially.

 In November 2006, No. 57473 was bought by an anonymous collector, who decided that the vehicle should be thoroughly restored by American specialist Paul Russell and brought back to Chatard's specification.
 In 2010, the finished car was exhibited at the Pebble Beach Concours d'Elegance event, where it didn't win any prize, being considered a replica.
 Today, No. 57473 is one among other classic cars displayed at the Torrota private collection in Spain.